Average MCAT Scores

 MCAT (Medical College Admission Test) is conducted 22 times in a year by the AAMC (Association of American Medical Colleges).
-The MCAT is administered in MCAT test centers situated in the US, Canada and various other countries.
+The MCAT is administered in test centers situated in the US, Canada and various other countries.
 Most medical colleges accept the MCAT scores along with the applications for admissions to courses offered by them.
-The MCAT scores are considered along with other criteria for evaluation of the suitability of a candidate for admission.
+This test scores are considered along with other criteria for evaluation of the suitability of a candidate for admission.

 MCAT is a computerized test and it consists of four sections, i.e. Physical Sciences section, Verbal Reasoning section, Writing Sample section and the Biological Sciences section.
-Your MCAT score report will consist of your individual scores in each of these sections and the total MCAT score.
+Your test score report will consist of your individual scores in each of these sections and the total score.

 The scores of the Physical Sciences section, Verbal Reasoning section and the Biological Sciences section range from 1(low) to 15(high).
 You are given raw scores after evaluating each section and calculating the number of correct answers.
 These raw scores are then converted to scaled scores ranging from 1 to 15.
 These scaled scores ensure that two students having the same level of the skills being tested get the same scores irrespective of giving correct answers that are slightly different in number.